Table of Contents

 Tlumach recognizes placeholders and marks translation units as templated according to the source file format and the value of the TextProcessingMode static property of the corresponding parser (see below about TextFormat and TextProcessingMode).

-If you use Generator and generated translation units, Generator will create instances of TemplatedTranslationUnit class for templated translation units.
-The TemplatedTranslationUnit class contains a set of GetValue() methods which let you retrieve the text with placeholders replaced with actual values.
+If you use Generator and generated translation units, Generator will create instances of descendants of the BaseTranslationUnit class.
+The BaseTranslationUnit class contains the ContainsPlaceholders property and a set of GetValue() methods which let you retrieve the text with placeholders replaced with actual values.

 If you use TranslationManager directly, it also contains GetValue() methods which let you retrieve the text with placeholders replaced with actual values.